 2. Faulty GMDSS Equipment

-Erroneous navigation equipment can lead the ship to extremely unfavourable conditions.
+Erroneous navigation equipment can lead the ship to extremely unfavorable conditions.
 If there is a fault with the ship’s GMDSS equipment, the ship will definitely face serious problems during a survey.

 Additional important areas of inspection on GMDSS equipment